“Award/Recognition” Class Notes

 PAULETTE MORANT (Col ’74 CM)

 Paulette Jones Morant (Col ’74 CM) was selected to share her photography projects in a second solo photography exhibition at the Nelson Gallery in Lexington, Virginia.
-The collection, entitled Contemplation, featuring a variety of architectural designs, seascapes and florals, was on display during March 2026.
+The collection, entitled Contemplation, featuring a variety of architectural designs, seascapes and florals, was on display in March 2026.

 Margaret (Peg) Willingham (Col ’85)